 How is inflation measured?

-The CPIF – target variable for the inflation target
+The CPIF, the consumer price index with a fixed interest rate – target variable for the inflation target

 Previously, the Riksbank used the CPI as the target variable for the inflation target.
 The CPI was used mainly because it was the best known measure of inflation in Sweden.
 However, since 2017, the CPIF (the consumer price index with a fixed interest rate) has been the Riksbank’s formal target variable.
 In practice, CPIF inflation was also the Riksbank’s operative target variable for several years before 2017.

 The CPIF is calculated using the same data and in the same way as the CPI, but the effect of changed interest rates for households’ mortgages is excluded, meaning that the CPIF is not directly affected by changed interest rates for households’ mortgages.

 The difference between the CPI and the CPIF is that the rate of increase in the CPIF is not directly affected by changes in household mortgage rates.

 The Riksbank's monetary policy mainly affects the economy through changes in the Riksbank's policy rate.
 By raising or lowering the policy rate, demand in the economy is affected, and this will gradually also have an effect on inflation.
 But changes in the policy rate also affect household mortgage rates more or less directly, which in turn have an effect on the CPI, as households’ living costs change.
 However, this is a transitory effect and gives a misleading picture of the way the Riksbank affects inflation.
 Moreover, the temporary effect on the CPI of, for example, a rate rise is the opposite of the effect on inflation in the longer term.
 That is, in the short term, CPI inflation will rise when the rate is raised, despite the fact that inflation will decrease in the longer term.